-- In the PLAY mode, use [◄] and [▶] to display the image you want.

-- Shift the zoom controller towards

-(

-to enlarge the image.

-- · This zooms the image.

-- An indicator appears in the lower right corner, that shows what part of the original image is currently displayed on the monitor screen.
+- 1. In the PLAY mode, use [◄] and [▶] to display the image you want. - 2.
+Press the zoom button (C) to enlarge the image. - This zooms the image. - An indicator appears in the lower right corner, that shows what part of the original image is currently displayed on the monitor screen.